ecn-aau/PUF-Selective-CRPs/README.md

 python3 regular_pattern_test_IPUF.py
 python3 binary_pattern_test_IPUF.py
 ```
-To run single experiments for evaluating a distance metric on a k-XOR PUF use one of the following (use `--help` for a list of arguments):
+To run single experiments for evaluating a distance metric on a k-XOR PUF (`--k 1` is an Arbiter PUF) use one of the following (use `--help` for a list of arguments):
 ```
 python3 random_pattern_distance_test.py
 python3 regular_pattern_distance_test.py